Mockingbird

-Mockingbirds are a group of New World passerine birds from the family Mimidae.
+Mockingbirds are a group of New World passerine bird from the family Mimidae.
 They are best known for the habit of some species mimicking the songs of other birds and the sounds of insects and amphibians, often loudly and in rapid succession and for being extremely territorial when raising hatchlings.
 Studies have shown the ability of some species to identify individual humans and treat them differently based on learned threat assessments.

 The only mockingbird commonly found in North America is the northern mockingbird.
 Mockingbirds are known for singing late at night, even past midnight.

 They are opportunistic omnivores, feeding on insects, fruits, seeds, and occasional greens.